mroi/unison-intercept/README.md

 Unison bundle and modify Unison with `install_name_tool` to link against `libintercept.dylib` instead of `libSystem`.
 The build will also attempt to sign the resulting executables.

+For Linux and other Unixes, the enclosed `Makefile` builds and installs an equivalent `libintercept.so`, which can be activated by setting the `LD_PRELOAD` environment variable when launching Unison.

 Currently, three intercept layers are provided, which add the following features to Unison: